Skip to main content Skip to content

 Construction Accounting Methods: Percentage of Completion vs. Completed Contract

-Under the percentage-of-completion method, revenue and income are recognized as work progresses, typically measured by the ratio of costs incurred to total estimated costs.
-This produces smoother income recognition over time but requires accurate project cost tracking and reliable completion estimates.
-The PCM is generally required for large contractors under the tax code's long-term contract rules once annual gross receipts exceed a certain threshold.
+Under PCM, revenue and income are recorded as work progresses.
+The measure is usually the ratio of costs incurred to total estimated costs.
+This smooths income over time.
+It also requires accurate project cost tracking and reliable completion estimates.
+PCM is generally required for large contractors once annual gross receipts cross a set threshold.

-The completed contract method allows a contractor to defer recognition of revenue and income until a contract is substantially complete.
-This method can defer significant taxable income into future periods, but it can also create large spikes in income in years when multiple contracts complete simultaneously.
-Smaller contractors — those under the gross receipts threshold — may be eligible to use CCM, which can be a significant tax deferral tool.
-ProAxis evaluates each contractor's situation to determine the optimal method under both GAAP and tax rules.
+CCM lets a contractor defer revenue and income until the contract is substantially complete.
+This method can push large taxable income into future years.
+It can also create big income spikes when several contracts finish in the same year.
+Smaller contractors under the gross receipts threshold may be eligible to use CCM.
+CCM can be a strong tax deferral tool.
+ProAxis reviews each contractor's situation to pick the best method under both GAAP and tax rules.

 Job Costing and Work-in-Progress Schedules

 Job costing is the backbone of construction financial management.
-Every dollar of cost — labor, materials, subcontractor payments, equipment usage, overhead allocation — must be tracked to a specific job.
-Without accurate job costing, a construction company cannot determine which projects are profitable, which are over budget, or which estimating assumptions need to be revised.
+Every dollar of cost must be tracked to a specific job.
+That includes labor, materials, subcontractor payments, equipment usage, and overhead.
+Without accurate job costing, a construction company cannot tell which projects are profitable.
+The owner cannot tell which jobs are over budget.
+The owner cannot tell which estimates need to be redone.

-Under-billings (costs exceeding billings on a job) represent assets on the balance sheet — money owed to you for work completed but not yet invoiced.
-Over-billings (billings exceeding costs) represent liabilities — advance payments for work not yet performed.
-Both have tax and financial statement implications that require careful tracking and proper presentation.
+Under-billings happen when costs exceed billings on a job.
+They sit as assets on the balance sheet.
+They are money owed to you for work done but not yet invoiced.
+Over-billings happen when billings exceed costs.
+They sit as liabilities.
+They are advance payments for work not yet done.
+Both have tax and financial statement effects that need careful tracking.

 NJ Prevailing Wage and Subcontractor Compliance

-New Jersey's Prevailing Wage Act requires contractors and subcontractors on public works projects to pay their craft workers the prevailing wage rate established by the NJ Department of Labor for each trade classification in each county.
-These wage rates — which vary by trade and county and are updated regularly — affect payroll costs significantly and must be properly tracked for certified payroll reporting purposes.
+New Jersey's Prevailing Wage Act covers contractors and subcontractors on public works projects.
+The Act requires the prevailing wage rate set by the NJ Department of Labor for each trade in each county.
+These rates vary by trade and county.
+They are updated often.
+Contractors must track them accurately for certified payroll reporting.

-Subcontractor management creates its own compliance obligations.
-Any subcontractor paid $600 or more in the calendar year must receive a Form 1099-NEC.
-Before issuing 1099s, contractors should collect W-9 forms from all subcontractors and verify their taxpayer identification numbers.
-Failure to properly issue 1099s can result in IRS penalties and may trigger backup withholding obligations.
-We manage 1099 preparation and issuance for our construction clients at year-end.
+Subcontractor management has its own rules.
+Any subcontractor paid $600 or more in the year must get a Form 1099-NEC.
+Before issuing 1099s, contractors should collect W-9 forms and check each taxpayer ID number.
+Failure to issue 1099s correctly can trigger IRS penalties.
+It can also trigger backup withholding rules.
+ProAxis handles 1099 prep and filing for construction clients at year-end.

 Equipment Depreciation, Bonus Depreciation, and Cash Flow Management

-Construction companies are typically capital-intensive businesses with significant investments in equipment — excavators, cranes, concrete mixers, vehicles, scaffolding, and more.
-Proper depreciation strategy for equipment can generate substantial tax savings.
-Under Section 179, construction businesses can expense qualifying equipment purchases up to the annual limit in the year of purchase rather than depreciating the cost over the MACRS recovery period.
-Bonus depreciation allows additional first-year expensing of qualifying property, though the percentage has been phasing down in recent years.
+Under Section 179, construction businesses can expense qualifying equipment purchases up to the annual limit in the year of purchase.
+The other option is to depreciate the cost over the MACRS recovery period.
+Bonus depreciation allows extra first-year expensing of qualifying property.
+The bonus percentage has been phasing down in recent years.

-Cash flow management is a perpetual challenge in construction.
-General contractors often face a mismatch between when costs are incurred (fast — labor is paid weekly, materials must be paid promptly) and when payment is received from project owners (slow — retainage withholds a percentage, often 10%, until project completion).
-This structural cash flow gap requires careful management and often necessitates the use of a construction line of credit.
-Properly structured accounting that supports working capital analysis and lender reporting is essential.
+Cash flow management is a constant challenge in construction.
+Costs go out fast.
+Labor is paid weekly.
+Materials must be paid promptly.
+Payment from project owners comes slowly.
+Retainage often holds back 10% until project completion.
+This gap between cash out and cash in often drives the need for a construction line of credit.
+Solid accounting that supports working capital analysis and lender reporting is needed.

 Construction Entity Structure and Workers' Compensation

-Many NJ construction business owners operate as sole proprietors or single-member LLCs without fully considering the tax and liability implications of their structure.
-An S-Corp election for a construction business owner generating $300,000 or more in net income can produce meaningful payroll tax savings while maintaining the liability protection of a corporate structure.
-We evaluate each contractor's income profile to determine whether a restructuring makes financial sense.
+Many NJ construction owners operate as sole proprietors or single-member LLCs.
+They often do not weigh the tax and liability effects of that choice.
+An S-Corp election for a construction owner earning $300,000 or more in net income can produce real payroll tax savings.
+The S-Corp keeps the liability protection of a corporate structure.
+ProAxis reviews each contractor's income profile to see if a switch makes financial sense.

-Workers' compensation insurance is mandatory in New Jersey for virtually all employers and carries significant cost implications for construction businesses, where premium rates are among the highest of any industry.
-Premium audits by workers' comp insurers can result in significant additional premium assessments if payroll records are not meticulously maintained and employee classifications are not properly assigned.
-Accurate payroll accounting is essential to avoiding workers' comp audit surprises.
+Workers' compensation insurance is required in New Jersey for almost all employers.
+In construction, premium rates are among the highest of any industry.
+Workers' comp insurers run premium audits.
+Sloppy payroll records or wrong employee classifications can lead to large added charges.
+Accurate payroll accounting is the way to avoid audit surprises.

 How ProAxis Supports NJ Construction Companies

-• Job costing setup and maintenance: We configure your accounting system to track costs by job, phase, and cost type — giving you real-time visibility into project profitability.
+• Job costing setup and maintenance: ProAxis configures your accounting system to track costs by job, phase, and cost type.
+You get real-time visibility into project profitability.

-• WIP schedule preparation: We produce monthly or quarterly WIP schedules in the format required by your surety bonding company and lenders.
+• WIP schedule preparation: ProAxis produces monthly or quarterly WIP schedules.
+The format matches what your surety bonding company and lenders need.

-• Prevailing wage compliance support: We help contractors set up payroll systems that properly capture prevailing wage obligations and generate certified payroll reports.
+• Prevailing wage compliance support: ProAxis sets up payroll systems that capture prevailing wage rules and produce certified payroll reports.

-• Equipment depreciation planning: We optimize Section 179 and bonus depreciation elections for construction equipment to maximize current-year tax deductions.
+• Equipment depreciation planning: ProAxis times Section 179 and bonus depreciation elections to push current-year tax deductions higher.

-• Subcontractor 1099 management: We collect W-9s, verify TINs, and prepare and file Forms 1099-NEC for all subcontractors at year-end.
+• Subcontractor 1099 management: ProAxis collects W-9s, verifies TINs, and files Forms 1099-NEC for all subcontractors at year-end.

 Key Services for Construction Companies